asdacosta/todo-list/README.md

 * Check a task to indicate as done.
 * Maximum of 5 tasks per section.
 * Choose different background colors in Settings.
+* Throw error for empty task or past date/time.

 </details>